KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 * PreCallRecord&lt;foo&gt;: Perform state recording before calling down the chain
 * PostCallRecord&lt;foo&gt;: Perform state recording after calling down the chain

-The GPU-Assisted Validation functions follow this pattern not by hooking into the top-level core validation API shim, but by hooking one of these decomposed functions.
+The GPU-Assisted Validation functions follow this pattern not by hooking into the top-level validation API shim, but by hooking one of these decomposed functions.
-In a few unusual cases, the GPU-Assisted Validation function "takes over" the call to the driver (down the chain) and so must hook the top-level API shim.
-These functions deviate from the above naming convention to make their purpose more evident.

 The design of each hooked function follows: